dsmsuite/dsmsuite.github.io/user_guide.md

 In the future it might also evaluate dependency rules to verify that the code conforms to the defined architecture.

 ## DSM Viewer
-The DSM viewer reads the DSM file and visualizes the element hierarchy and dependencies.
+The DSI file can be directly imported by the DSM viewer and can then visualizes the element hierarchy and dependencies.
+The DSM viewer saves its model as a DSM file.

 ## Compare Tool
 Can compare two dsi model files and reports the deltas.